Harry and Meghan ‘excluded from Archie’s godfather’s wedding’ amid royal racism row

 Hugh Grosvenor has invited the King and Queen and the Prince and Princess of Wales to his nuptials next summer with Olivia Henson, set to be the society wedding of the year.

-But it is understood the lifelong friend of the princes did not invite Harry in order to avoid a family clash at the wedding and risk “anything overshadowing the day”.
+But it is understood he did not invite Harry in order to avoid a family clash at the wedding and risk “anything overshadowing the day”.

 Prince William is said to be up for the job of best man at the wedding on 7 June, with the Duke of Westminster also godfather to Prince George.